-These are the most commonly asked questions about our planning and building control services.
+These are the most commonly asked questions about our planning services.

-A: No. Planning aims to ensure that the right development happens in the right place at the right time, benefitting communities, the economy and the environment.
-Planning mainly concerns the development, use appearance and impact of buildings and the use of land.
-Building control ensures that building work complies with building regulations, to protect people's safety, health and welfare.
-Not all developments require both and each needs to be applied for separately.
+No. Planning is used to control development and mainly concerns the development, use, appearance and impact of buildings and the use of land.
+Building control is used to ensure that building work complies with building regulations, to protect people's safety, health and welfare.
+Not all developments require both, and you need to submit separate applications.

-Q: Where can I find a glossary of planning terms?
+Where can I get help understanding planning terms?

-A: Buildings can be used for various purposes, and these purposes are grouped into use classes.
+Buildings can be used for different purposes, for example, residential or business use.
+These purposes are grouped into 'use classes'.
+You usually need planning permission to change how you use a property.
 See the Planning Portal guidance on use classes.

 Some works do not require planning permission.
 These 'permitted development' works are described in the General Permitted Development Order and the government's permitted development rights guidance for householders.
 See the Planning Portal guidance on permitted development.

 Page last updated: 21 November 2023